samfitgen/trgen/docs/Traditional_Base-Traditional_Base_-_High_Volume-High_Volume_II.md

 **Description**:

-> Tenaya consists of nearly 3.25 hours of aerobic Endurance riding spent between
+> Tenaya consists of about 3 hours 15 minutes of aerobic Endurance riding spent
-> 60-75% FTP.
+> between 60-75% FTP.
 >
-> Some of the optional form drills are Form Sprints, Endurance Spinning
+> Some of the optional form drills are form sprints, endurance-spinning
-> intervals & some Isolated Leg Training drills.
+> intervals, and some Isolated Leg Training (ILT) drills.

 ## Week 3